Cynthiana Weather Forecast - NewsBreak

 Wednesday, August 11

-Patchy fog during the day; while scattered showers and thunderstorms then mostly clear overnight
+Patchy fog during the day; while isolated showers and thunderstorms then mostly clear overnight

 Thursday, August 12